S. Toiho Yeptho

 S. Toiho Yeptho (born 1973) is an Indian politician from Nagaland.
 He has been the Deputy Speaker of Nagaland Legislative Assembly since February 2024.
 He was elected to the Nagaland assembly from Suruhoto in the 2023 Nagaland legislative election as a member of the Nationalist Congress Party.
-In May 31 2025 he along with 6 other NCP MLAs joined the ruling Nationalist Democratic Progressive Party.
-Later he joined the Naga People's Front after it merged with NDPP.
+On May 31, 2025, he along with 6 other NCP MLAs joined the ruling Nationalist Democratic Progressive Party.
+Later he joined the Naga People's Front after it merged with the NDPP.

 Personal life

 Yeptho graduated with a Bachelor of Arts from Nagaland University in 1997.